richardbarran/django-photologue/docs/essentials/contributing.rst

 ------------
-If you’re interested in developing a new feature for Photologue, it is recommended that you first discuss it on the `mailing list <http://groups.google.com/group/django-photologue>`_ so as not to do any work that will not get merged in anyway.
+If you’re interested in developing a new feature for Photologue, it is recommended that you first discuss it on the `mailing list <http://groups.google.com/group/django-photologue>`_ so as not to do any work that might not get merged in anyway.

 Unit tests
 ----------